heig-vd-dai-course/heig-vd-dai-course/23-practical-work-4/COURSE_MATERIAL.md

 the Internet, you have successfully configured Traefik to use HTTPS with a domain name.

-You now have all the required elements for the practical work!
+You now have all the required elements to deploy and run your web application on the Internet!

 ## Grading criteria